Rationale

 D) Vertebrae

-Vertebrae are classified as irregular bones due to their complex shapes and varied functions in the spinal column.
-They provide support and protection for the spinal cord but do not exhibit the elongated characteristics typical of long bones.
-Their structural complexity sets them apart from the simplified shape of long bones like the tibia.
+Vertebrae are classified as irregular bones because of their complex shapes that do not conform to the standard categories of long, short, or flat bones.
+They provide structural support and protection for the spinal cord but do not share the elongated characteristics typical of long bones.

 Conclusion